jhermoso/i2/README.md

-# Ozone
+# i2
-OutSystems Object-Oriented, O3
+inflexion to ...